Midwife in the Tire Swing

 When Elliot Hobart died his father got, or kept, everything—the house, and their little patch of land, 40 acres, a middling farmstead let go back to brush.
 Lucy.
 He was doing her a favor; that was what he seemed to say.
 An act of charity for his widowed daughter-in-law.

 Her chin trembled where another tear, a fresh tear, hung.
 Philomena had been a distant unaffectionate mother.
 Ian Emory Hobart.
-Elliot’s child, her child—the brother of Ed.
+Elliot’s child, her child—a brother of Ed she thought.
 Whatever had happened to him?
 He had died, that was it.
 “My dead son.
 My dead husband...”
 And now a new child in peril just out of reach, beyond the window glass, beyond help.

 Lucy thought he was so clever.
 He had words for everything.